Continuation..

 the emotional attachments or investments that hold us in bondage to chance

-Stoics argue, we must suffer from Stultitia, kind of restlessness or
+Stoics argue, we must suffer from Stultitia, a kind of restlessness or

 irresolution that compels the stultus to “constantly chang(e) his way of life”.134